Knowledge Transfer Partnerships

 What we do

 The Business Enterprise Programmes team at the University of Surrey has a wealth of experience in supporting successful Knowledge Transfer Partnerships from project conception to closure.
-We take pride in our 100% application success rate over the past seven years.
+We take pride in our 100% application success rate over the past nine years.
 Our team manage a diverse portfolio of KTP projects, collaborating with both SMEs and large corporates, thus, reflecting the vast range of expertise and technical know-how available across the University of Surrey.

 We will work closely with your organisation, supporting the KTP project from the initial introductions to academics and project scoping, through to the development of the business case, the drafting and submission of the proposal.
 In addition, we provide continuous post-award support to the partnership up to the project’s completion and provide relationship management to facilitate further, post-KTP collaboration opportunities between your business and the University.

 Calls for KTP applications